jean/trellowarrior/README.md

 First for all you need configure some UDAs in Taskwarrior to store some Trello data.
 This is very, very, very important.
-If you dont have the UDAs configured before run TrelloWarrior you'll destroy your Taskwarrior tasks data.
+If you dont have the UDAs configured before running TrelloWarrior, you'll destroy your Taskwarrior task data.

-To set UDAs in Taskwarrior simply edit `.taskrc` and add the following lines.
+To set UDAs in Taskwarrior, simply edit `.taskrc` and add the following
+lines:

 ```
 # UDAs